The New Luxury: What Americans Really Value Nowadays

 - The brands consumers trust and aspire to

-It’s a roadmap for understanding the new American consumer.
+It’s a roadmap for understanding the new American consumer, where luxury is increasingly defined by comfort, intention, and lived experience.